Bolivia: Foreign relations

+Bolivia's foreign relations have historically fluctuated since the end of World War II, often aligning with the dominant ideologies of global superpowers—alternating between neoliberal approaches and socialist agendas presented as nationalism.
+Over the recent decades, Bolivia has been an active member of regional trade blocs such as Mercosur and has been a founding members of the Andean Community of Nations.
+It is also a member of several international organizations such as the Organization of American States (OAS) and the United Nations.

-Despite losing its maritime coast, the so-called Litoral Department, after the War of the Pacific, Bolivia has historically maintained, as a state policy, a maritime claim to that part of Chile; the claim asks for sovereign access to the Pacific Ocean and its maritime space.
+Bolivia has historically experienced stressed relations with Chile, including the Obligation to Negotiate Access to the Pacific Ocean (Bolivia v.
+Chile) international court resolution, but the two countries have agreed to work on improving relations.
+Although Bolivia lost its Litoral Department, and thus access to its maritime coast, following the War of the Pacific in 1883, it has historically upheld a state policy asserting a maritime claim over that territory now held by Chile, seeking sovereign access to the Pacific Ocean and its maritime space.
 The issue has also been presented before the Organization of American States; in 1979, the OAS passed the 426 Resolution, which declared that the Bolivian problem is a hemispheric problem.
 On 4 April 1884, a truce was signed with Chile, whereby Chile gave facilities of access to Bolivian products through Antofagasta, and freed the payment of export rights in the port of Arica.
 In October 1904, the Treaty of Peace and Friendship was signed, and Chile agreed to build a railway between Arica and La Paz, to improve access of Bolivian products to the ports.
+In 2018, the maritime dispute with Chile was taken to the International Court of Justice.
+The court ruled in support of the Chilean position, and declared that although Chile may have held talks about a Bolivian corridor to the sea, the country was not required to negotiate one or to surrender its territory.

 The Special Economical Zone for Bolivia in Ilo (ZEEBI) is a special economic area of 5 km of maritime coast, and a total extension of 358 ha, called Mar Bolivia ("Sea Bolivia"), where Bolivia may maintain a free port near Ilo, Peru under its administration and operation for a period of 99 years starting in 1992; once that time has passed, all the construction and territory revert to the Peruvian government.
 Since 1964, Bolivia has had its own port facilities in the Bolivian Free Port in Rosario, Argentina.
 This port is located on the Paraná River, which is directly connected to the Atlantic Ocean.

 In 2018, Bolivia signed the UN treaty on the Prohibition of Nuclear Weapons.

-The dispute with Chile was taken to the International Court of Justice.
-The court ruled in support of the Chilean position, and declared that although Chile may have held talks about a Bolivian corridor to the sea, the country was not required to negotiate one or to surrender its territory.
+Bolivia is the 68th most peaceful country in the world, according to the 2024 Global Peace Index.